miklosme/papers/src/app/home.md

+# Daily Digest (March 6, 2025)

+Hold onto your keyboards, AI enthusiasts!
+We've got a fresh batch of cutting-edge research that's about to supercharge your multi-agent systems and web automation dreams!

+First up, get ready for a game-changer in the world of [multi-agent systems](https://papers.miklos.dev/2503.03686).
+MAS-GPT is here to revolutionize how we build these complex networks.
+Forget manual configurations and costly LLM calls – this bad boy generates entire multi-agent systems from a single query, outputting executable Python code.
+It's like having an AI architect for your AI army!

+But wait, there's more!
+Ever wondered how to coordinate a swarm of robots without causing a traffic jam?
+Researchers are now using [Graph Neural Network Variational Autoencoders](https://papers.miklos.dev/2503.02954) to solve this puzzle faster than ever before.
+This method learns from pre-calculated solutions to predict efficient movement patterns, ensuring your robot army moves in perfect harmony.

+Speaking of coordination, let's take to the skies!
+A new [multi-agent reinforcement learning framework](https://papers.miklos.dev/2503.02913) is revolutionizing drone path planning.
+Using attention mechanisms and robust communication protocols, this system helps UAVs navigate noisy environments with ease.
+It's like giving your drones superhuman senses and teamwork skills!

+Last but not least, web automation enthusiasts, rejoice!
+[LiteWebAgent](https://papers.miklos.dev/2503.02950) is here to make your life easier.
+This open-source toolkit simplifies the creation of VLM-based web agents, offering flexible deployment options and advanced features like planning and memory.
+Whether you're building a Chrome extension or a full-fledged web app, LiteWebAgent has got you covered.

+That's all for now, folks!
+Keep pushing those AI boundaries, and we'll catch you on the next innovation wave!

 # Daily Digest (March 5, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a mind-bending paradox that could shake up your ranking systems.